UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Is Verizon 5G Home Internet good for gaming?

-While 5G Home Internet offers high download speeds that work well for massive game updates and casual play, it generally suffers from higher latency and packet loss.
-For competitive online gaming where split-second reactions matter, you should opt for a hardwired Fios connection to avoid lag spikes.
+While 5G Home Internet offers strong download speeds capable of handling massive game updates, it generally suffers from higher latency and occasional packet loss.
+For casual gaming, it performs reasonably well.
+However, for competitive online matches where split-second reactions matter, you should opt for a hardwired Fios connection to avoid frustrating lag spikes.

 Can I get Verizon 5G Home Internet through Visible or prepaid?